 People in nursing homes are some of the most vulnerable.
 There are factors that put them at greater risk.
 Many are elderly.
-Others have physical conditions that contribute to infection and death.
+Others have physical conditions that contribute to infection and death in nursing homes.
 Social distancing is difficult.

 Many nursing homes decided to limit contact with anyone from outside the facility.
 That has made it almost impossible for families to track their loved ones’ health.
 About a third of all deaths in the U.S. are residents or staff members at long-term care facilities.